codex-storage/codex-spec/specs/marketplace.md

 client nodes MUST split the dataset into data chunks, $(c_1, c_2, c_3, \ldots, c_{n})$.
 Using an erasure coding technique and input parameters, the data chunks are encoded and placed into separate slots.
 The erasure coding technique MUST be the [Reed-Soloman algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA).
-The final slot's roots and other metadata MUST be placed into Manifest (**TODO: Manifest RFC**).
-Manifest's CID MUST then be used as the `cid` of the stored dataset.
+The final slot's roots and other metadata MUST be placed into a Manifest (**TODO: Manifest RFC**).
+The manifest's CID MUST then be used as the `cid` of the stored dataset.

-After the dataset is prepared, node MUST submit a transaction with the desired request parameters which are represented as `Request` object and its sub-objects to function `requestStorage(request)`.
+After the dataset is prepared, a node MUST submit a transaction with the desired request parameters which are represented as a `Request` object and its sub-objects to function `requestStorage(request)`.
 Bellow are described its properties:

 ```solidity
 struct Request {